zotonic/zotonic/doc/glossary.rst

       An Erlang module which is the main accessor for retrieving data.
 The Erlang modules are prefixed with `m_`; in the templates they are accessible using .m...
 For instance, the model to access :term:`resources <resource>` is called ``m_rsc.erl``; in the template this model lets you access resources by id as ``{{ m.rsc[id] }}``.

    Service
-      Provides a generalized way to create API calls.
-These calls automatically use the authentication mechanism (session id or OAuth) to perform access checks.
+      Also: API Service.
+Gives access to data or enables to call a function.
+The total set of API *calls* defines how an application responds to the outside world.
+Zotonic API Services provide a generalized way to create an API.
+API calls automatically use the authentication mechanism (session id or :ref:`OAuth <module-mod_oauth>`) to perform access checks.
 See :ref:`manual-services`.

    Validator
       A validator is used to check input fields in a HTML form.
 A validator has two parts: the client side javascript and a server side check.
 You add validators to a form with the {% validate %} template tag.
 A validated query argument can be accessed on the server using z_context:get_q_validated/2.